 - Widespread means the rash occurs on larger areas.
 Examples are both legs or the entire back.
-Widespread can also be on most of the body surface.
-Widespread rashes always occur on matching both sides of the body.
+Widespread can also mean on most of the body surface.
+Widespread rashes always occur on matching (both) sides of the body.
 Many viral rashes are on the chest, stomach and back.

-- The cause of a widespread rash usually goes through the blood stream.
+- The cause of a widespread rash usually spreads through the blood stream.
 Examples are rashes caused by viruses, bacteria, toxins, and food or drug allergies.

 - The cause of a localized rash usually is just from contact with the skin.
 Examples are rashes caused by chemicals, allergens, insect bites, ringworm fungus, bacteria or irritants.

 - This is why it's important to make this distinction.

 When to Call for Rash or Redness - Widespread

 - Purple or blood-colored spots or tiny dots with fever

 - Not moving or too weak to stand

 - You think your child has a life-threatening emergency